 - You want managed tooling: function calling, code interpreter, assistants API

-The honest summary: proprietary models still lead at the frontier.
-GPT-4o, Claude Opus 4, and Gemini Ultra 2 produce output that the best open models have not fully matched on complex reasoning tasks.
-But the gap has narrowed faster than anyone predicted, and for the majority of real-world use cases — document analysis, classification, summarization, code generation for defined problems, RAG-based Q&A — open models are now competitive.
+Proprietary models still lead at the frontier.
+GPT-4o, Claude Opus 4, and Gemini Ultra 2 produce output the best open models haven't fully matched on complex reasoning.
+The gap has narrowed faster than anyone predicted, and for most real-world use cases — document analysis, classification, summarization, code generation, RAG-based Q&A — open models are now competitive.

 Llama 4 (Meta): The Benchmark-Setter